-The five (5) minute Regulation Celearing Pprices are posted in the Data Viewer user interface public view.
+The five (5) minute Regulation Clearing Prices, calculated using the pricing run of LPC, are posted in the Data Viewer user interface public view.
 RMCP(s) and other billing determinant information is also available via PJM's Data Miner 2 tool: http://dataminer2.pjm.com/feed/ancillary_services_fivemin_hrl.

 If no Regulation Market Results are posted to the Markets Gateway System for an hour, PJM will continue the current assignments, as needed, into the un-posted hour.
 There will be no impact to the price calculation.
-The Regulation Clearing Prices continue to be calculated every five (5) minutes in Rreal-time and are used for settlement.
+The Regulation Clearing Prices continue to be calculated every five (5) minutes in Real-time and are used for settlement.

-3.2.7.65 Benefits Factor Function
+3.2.7.6 Benefits Factor Function